pinobatch/numism/docs/village.md

 ---------

 Mindy's adventure begins in a park along a trail.
-The trail has three segments: from the playground to a trading post, from there to a river with a bridge out, and from there to a strip mall with a general store and a bus stop.
+The trail has three segments: from the playground to a trading post, from there to a pond beside a river with a bridge out, and from there to a strip mall with a general store and a bus stop.
+Each has ten coins to find.

 Buses are conventionally 2.5 m by 2.5 m by 12.5 m.
 At the 1 m = 16
 pixels rough scale of the game, this amounts to the bus being drawn